danielscholl/iac-elastic-cloud/README.md

 Once the template is deployed properly a few Azure CLI commands are run to create the items not supported by ARM Templates.

 #### Ansible Configuration File
+Manually add the servers into the Load Balancer BackendPool

+#### Ansible Configuration File